kylefoxaustin/youtube-transcriber/README.md

 ### Using the Web Interface

+**YouTube Tab:**
 1. Paste YouTube URLs (one per line) into the text box
 2. Click "Start Transcription"

-3. Watch real-time progress for each video
-4. Download results (SRT/VTT/TXT/JSON) when complete
+**Upload Tab:**
+1. Drag & drop files or click to browse
+2. Select video/audio files from your computer
+3. Click "Upload & Transcribe"

+Both methods show real-time progress and let you download results when complete.

 ### Management Script